 The eternal question.
 But I’ll try to be brief here.
 First of all, I am not Sri Lankan.
 I am a Russian girl who, by sheer accident, made her way to this tiny island in the Indian Ocean and found a family here.
 Family in the broadest meaning: the island is like home to me and the people are my family.
 But also, in a narrow very literal meaning: I am married to a Sri Lankan man so his family became mine.

 My life in Sri Lanka has always been connected to food in one way or another.
-From learning to cook from a French chef living in Colombo (of all places!) to baking cakes and selling them at a local farmers market to writing about Sri Lankan food on my blog, it always felt like without one thing another wouldn’t have happened, and all of those random things were leading to something bigger.
+From learning to cook from a French chef in Colombo (of all places!) to baking cakes and selling them at a local farmers market to writing about Sri Lankan food on my blog, it always felt like without one thing another wouldn’t have happened, and all of those random things were leading to something bigger.

 Colombo Food Tour